Edgio

 How Does It Work?

-Bot Manager Standard
+Standard Bot Manager

-Bot Manager Standard requires a client (e.g., a web browser) to solve a challenge before resolving the request.
+Standard Bot Manager requires a client (e.g., a web browser) to solve a JavaScript-based challenge before resolving the request.
 Edgio Security blocks traffic when the client cannot solve this challenge within a few seconds.
 Basic bots typically cannot solve this type of challenge and therefore their traffic is blocked.
 Learn more.

-Bot Manager Advanced
+Premier and Advanced Bot Manager

-1. Matches an exception.
+1. Does the request match an exception?
 Exceptions identify trafic that should bypass bot detection.

-You may identify bots using:
+Identify bots using:

 • Information derived from the request, such as geolocation, IP address, and the URL path.